mclemcrew/GSoC25/content/journal/week5.md

 ---
-title: "Week 5: A New Architecture - Product of Experts (PoE)"
+title: "Week 5: A New Architecture - Product of Programmatic Experts (PoE)"
-description: "Pivoting from MoE to a more robust, dynamic, and Taichi-native PoE system."
+description: "Pivoting from MoE to a more robust, dynamic, and Taichi-native Product of Programmatic Experts system."
 tags:
   - journal-entry
   - poe